Glymphatic System: Critical for Brain and Immune Health

 Your glymphatic system is a very important system that helps to remove metabolic waste and toxins built up within your central nervous system.
 The healthy flow of your glymphatic system is essential for your brain and immune health.

 Follow my tips to your glymphatic system flow to support your brain, immune, and overall health.
-At my clinic, we offer long-distance functional health coaching programs.
+If you want further help with your health, we offer long-distance functional health coaching programs.
 For further support with your health goals, just reach out and our fantastic coaches are here to support your journey.